 Internet, and is not a result of it as she seems to think.

-become increasingly blunt and clinical, and even personally derogatory, in an
+sexual matters has become increasingly blunt and clinical, and even personally

-regard for what at another time would have been called personal dignity is
+have little regard for what at another time would have been called personal

-simply part of a larger trend that began decades before the Internet, a trend
+dignity is simply part of a larger trend that began decades before the

-that is itself part of a larger cycle that has been repeating itself since the
+Internet, a trend that is itself part of a larger cycle that has been repeating

-macro-cycles (the fall of Babylon, the fall of Rome, the overall trend since
+well as in macro-cycles (the fall of Babylon, the fall of Rome, the overall

-impoverished and harsh existence focus the human mind on the needs of survival,
+of an impoverished and harsh existence focus the human mind on the needs of

-internalizing the lack of room for indulgence, or for pursuits that do not
+survival, internalizing the lack of room for indulgence, or for pursuits that

 This leads to the development of work ethics and norms of restraint that

-yet exaggerated scale with the proverbial father who rose from poverty to build
+on a smaller, yet exaggerated scale with the proverbial father who rose from

 This is not a defense of every established norm.
 There is a difference between a reform of social norms or the forgiveness of an occasional indiscretion, and the total abandonment of those norms.

-consequences, nor have shame, when they ultimately meet their prey: another
+not about the consequences, nor have shame, when they ultimately meet their

 value of others; that their opinions of you matter because they matter as